automata-network/docs/docs/1rpc/1rpc+/spec.md

     {"jsonrpc": "2.0", "error": {"code": -32052, "message": "Blocked by 1RPC: insufficient trust score.
 See https://rules.1rpc.io/052"}, "id": 1}
     ```

-- #### Explorer contract verification
+- ## Explorer contract verification
     * Rule ID: 053
-    * Rule Details: 1RPC+ will decode users' eth_sendRawTransaction request to deserialize the interactive contracts, and test whether the contract is verified or not by the official blockchain explorers.
+    * Rule Details: 1RPC+ will decode users' eth_sendRawTransaction request to deserialize the contracts that users are interacting with, and test whether the contract is verified or not by the official blockchain explorers. e.g., etherscan for Ethereum.
     * Support networks and their terms of use:
         * Ethereum mainnet: [etherscan](https://etherscan.io/terms).
         * BNB smart chain: [bscscan](https://bscscan.com/terms).